Three dogs bark excited greetings as we drive up the steep hill on the approach to Julia’s house on the edge of Kibale

 I’m having a break from the midday sun.
 Julia suggests I haul my Jerry can of cold water up into the sunshine so it’s warm for my shower this afternoon.
 Butterflies circle around the water dripping into the washing bowl beneath the Jerry can.
 Julia’s world is full of her dad’s home-made inventions, contraptions in which Jerry cans feature prominently.

 Determined to finish her Ph.D., Julia is spending most of her time in Kampala this year.
 We arrive in Kibale to find the inverter is broken, so there’s no power; the solar panel isn’t working either.
 There’s no gas left in Fort Portal, so we borrow a gas cylinder from the local lodge.
 At least we won’t have to rely on the charcoal stove to cook dinner and heat water for eight people for the next three days!
 This weekend may be classed as a trial run for future tourism endeavours!

 Hope has prepared dinner: it’s ‘Irish’ (potatoes) from the garden, and G’nut sauce.
 The home-grown groundnuts are stored in a gigantic Ali Baba basket.
 Swimming in my g’nut sauce is a Lungfish, whole.
 I can’t face eating it and guiltily leave the fish in the pot.
 The kids found it in the river when they were collecting water this morning – I guess someone will have the stomach for it.

 After dinner, a slither of moon to guide us, we check out the park boundary paths.
 As we inch past, torchlight reveals spiderwebs suspended between branches.
 We duck under the washing line.
 The dogs bound ahead of us into the trees.

 “Wake up, the chimps are here!
 Come quick!”
 Yells Julia.

-Bleary-eyed, I climb the viewing platform and we watch a solitary chimp warming himself in the early morning sun some 30 metres above ground.
+Bleary-eyed, I climb the viewing platform and we watch a solitary chimp warming himself in the early morning sun some 30 meters above ground.
 It’s my first sight of a chimpanzee in the wild.